-1.114 The delivery of a large amount of new development in the plan area has the potential to disrupt existing community networks and impact upon the identity of settlements.
-There is also potential for the overburdening of services and facilities unless new or expanded capacity is appropriately phased alongside development.
+1.62 The The delivery of a relatively high level of new development in the plan area has the potential to disrupt existing community networks and impact upon the identity of settlements.
+There is also potential for the overburdening of services and facilities unless development is appropriately phased.
 Through Policies SP2, H1 and H3, much of the new growth is directed to the larger settlements, particularly towards Winchester Town and the newly planned neighbourhoods at North Whiteley and Waterlooville.
-Community networks in a large settlement like Winchester Town are likely to be more resilient to change than those of smaller settlements in the District.
-Furthermore, development within the South Hampshire Urban Areas is to be delivered as sustainable new neighbourhoods with services and facilities incorporated to meet new residents' needs, which means there is reduced potential for adverse impacts on existing services and facilities in nearby areas.
-Nevertheless, while providing a limited level of growth at smaller settlements will support the viability of local services, there is still potential for impacts upon the established identity of these areas.
+Community networks at Winchester Town are likely to be more resilient to change than the smaller settlements in Winchester District, given its more established nature.
+Furthermore, development within the South Hampshire Urban Areas is to be delivered as sustainable new neighbourhoods with services and facilities incorporated to meet new residents' needs, which means there is reduced potential for adverse impacts on services and facilities in nearby areas.
+Regardless, while providing a limited level of growth at smaller settlements will support the viability of local services, there is still potential for impacts upon the established identity of these areas.
 The development principles included in Policy SP2, which sets out the spatial strategy, are expected to help mitigate impacts relating to community cohesion.
 These principles identify that new service and infrastructure capacity needed as a result of developments should be provided in a timely manner.
 There is also a requirement for new development to contribute to social inclusivity.
 Settlement identity is identified in Policy SP2 as a specific issue that development within the Market Towns and Rural Area should address.
-This will be important, given the less developed character and potential sensitivity of these areas to this issue.
+This will be important given the less developed nature and potential sensitivity of these areas to this issue.
 The phasing of new housing growth is set out through Policy H2.
-The phased approach to housing growth is included to avoid the potential for high levels of new housing to be delivered at smaller settlements in the short term, meaning that potential impacts on settlement identity will be reduced.
+The phased approach to housing growth holds back many of the new site allocations that are to be delivered at smaller settlements in the short term, meaning that potential impacts on settlement identity will be reduced during the initial stages of the plan.